 This is why we always emphasise the cold hard truth to build something people actually want.
 Something that solves a real problem that people are willing to part with their cash to solve.
 If you get this wrong, no amount of hustle will help you get or keep customers.

 At the early stage, you don’t need to appeal to everyone.
-You only need to appeal to a small group—ideally, one that’s underserved or overlooked by existing solutions.
+You only need to appeal to a small group, ideally, one that’s underserved or overlooked by existing solutions.

 Maybe the problem you're solving is only a nuisance to most people, but it's a massive pain for a few.

-Maybe it’s a niche problem within a niche industry.
-That’s fine—it’s easier to get your first customer if you focus on a narrow, well-defined target audience.
+Both are fine, because they think small.
+It's easier to get your first customer if you focus on a narrow, well-defined target audience.

 The next step is getting out of your own head and talking to real potential users.

 This is something many first-time founders struggle with, especially if they’re introverted or come from a technical background.
-But if you want customers, you have to know them intimately—you have to know what they think, what they feel, what they need, and how they behave.
+But if you want customers, you have to know them intimately – you have to know what they think, what they feel, what they need, and how they behave.

 Start by reaching out to people who fit your target audience.
 Email them, call them, meet them in person if you can.
-You’re not selling yet—you’re just trying to understand their needs and problems.
+Whatever it takes to talk to them to understand their needs and problems.

 - What frustrates them about it?